-Monitoring will help you and your doctor to get a better understanding of your blood glucose levels, so you can adjust your insulin to manage your diabetes in the best possible way.
-Extra blood glucose monitoring can also help you reduce the tendency to have hypos and big swings in your blood glucose levels.
+Monitoring will help you and your diabetes in pregnancy team to get a better understanding of your blood glucose levels, so you can achieve the best possible management of your diabetes.
+If you are taking insulin, monitoring can help you make decisions about adjusting insulin doses.
+Extra monitoring can also help you avoid hypos.

-Continuous glucose monitoring, or CGM, may be suggested during your pregnancy.
+Continuous glucose monitoring (CGM) or flash glucose monitoring (Flash GM) may be suggested during your pregnancy.
 CGM uses a sensor placed under the skin to continually detect changes in glucose levels and to provide additional information about glucose patterns.
 This can be useful, but it does not replace the monitoring you do yourself.

 Blood glucose targets